-For pre- and peri-menopausal women who experience PMS, the symptoms can vary widely.
+For women who experience premenstrual syndrome (PMS), the symptoms can vary widely.
 You may suffer from mood swings and become cranky and irritable.
 You may get hit with severe cramps.
-Perhaps you suddenly feel fatigued, or crave fatty, salty, sweet and carb-heavy foods.
+Perhaps you suddenly feel fatigued, or start craving carbs, which can include fatty, salty, and sweet heavy foods.
 To make matters worse, PMS can become harder to prepare for as you get older, since PMS during perimenopause can be triggered by the unpredictable hormone fluctuations that happen during this phase.

-Several PMS symptoms – including cravings and PMS mood swings – often play off each other, leading women to eat foods they know aren’t good for them.
+Several PMS symptoms – including food cravings and mood swings – often play off each other, leading women to eat foods they know aren’t good for them.
 Unfortunately, eating those sugary, fatty, carbohydrate-packed and salty foods can cause you to retain even more water and gain more weight, adding to the feeling of being “down in the dumps,” which can lead to more cravings.
-This cycle can be particularly concerning for women worried about gaining weight as they approach midlife and menopause.
+This cycle can be particularly concerning for women worried about gaining weight before and after their menstrual cycle.

-Whether you’re dealing with PMS before or during perimenopause, it’s important to resist the siren call of those cravings and eat wholesome foods instead.
-Here’s a list of foods that can help you manage your PMS (and foods you might want to avoid).
+If you’re dealing with PMS, it’s important to resist the siren call of those cravings and eat wholesome foods instead.
+Here’s a list of foods that can help you manage your PMS (along with several foods you might want to avoid).

 If you’re looking for the best foods for PMS cravings, look no further.
-Consider saying ‘yes’ to these foods – they can help to ease your PMS symptoms:
+Consider saying ‘yes’ to these foods – as they may help to ease your PMS symptoms:

 - Complex carbohydrates: if you’re craving carbs, rather than reaching for simple carbs, go for those found in whole grain breads and cereals, barley, beans, lentils, and brown rice.
 It takes longer for these carbs to break down in your body, so they don’t bring the same quick rise in blood sugar that simple carbs do (unlike those doughnuts that are calling your name).

-3. Vitamin D-rich foods: are considered good foods to eat before your period.
+- Vitamin D-rich foods: are considered good foods to eat before your period.
 Vitamin D is found in some fish, such as salmon and sardines.
 Vitamin D also helps your body absorb calcium — with older research showing that women who had high intakes of both vitamin D and calcium-rich foods were less likely to experience PMS.2

-4. Fruits and vegetables: Cleveland Clinic states that if you “eat from the rainbow” (fruits and veggies of all different colors), you’ll get a good variety of vitamins and nutrients.3 Foods that reduce inflammation can also be considered to be foods that help with period cramps; to reap this benefit, think about eating more whole fruits and vegetables, can help reduce the severity of cramps from PMS.4
+- Fruits and vegetables: Cleveland Clinic states that if you “eat from the rainbow” (fruits and veggies of all different colors), you’ll get a good variety of vitamins and nutrients.3 Foods that reduce inflammation can also be considered to be foods that help with period cramps; to reap this benefit, think about eating more whole fruits and vegetables, which can help reduce the severity of cramps from PMS.4

-5. Lean meats: such as chicken and turkey, pork loin, and lean cuts of beef are rich in iron and provide a lot of protein.
+- Lean meats: try a PMS diet that includes chicken and turkey, pork loin, and lean cuts of beef, which are rich in iron and provide a lot of protein.
 Red meat is especially rich in iron, but you should consider trimming off all the fat and cooking it so the remaining fat drips off.
 If you’re a vegetarian or just don’t like meat, you may need to take an iron supplement to replace the iron lost during your period.
 If you are anemic, it may make sense to load up on iron-rich foods, such as those mentioned above, before your period.

-7. Peanuts: are high in vitamin B6 and magnesium, which some research has found to help regulate serotonin, the chemical in your brain that helps to control your mood.
+- Peanuts: are high in vitamin B6 and magnesium, which some research has found to help regulate serotonin, the chemical in your brain that helps to control your mood.
 A spoonful of peanut butter makes a good, quick snack and can be one of the best foods for PMS cravings (since it can satisfy a craving for sweets while still being nutritious and high in protein).

-8. Eggs: are high in vitamins D, B6, and E, and are a great source of protein, making them one of the best foods for PMS.
+- Eggs: are high in vitamins D, B6, and E, and are a great source of protein, making them one of the best foods for PMS.

 Foods That Could Make PMS Worse